Ryan2065/EphingLab/README.md

 Domain joins all VMs to the domain specified in the XML file

+Sample scripts to install ConfigMgr and Service Manager work now.

 To Do:

 1) Enable customizations to the DC when it is created

-2) Finish install scripts for common products (SCCM, SCSM, SCORCH, Exchange, SQL, etc...)
+2) Finish install scripts for common products (SCORCH, SCOM, Exchange, SQL, etc...)

 3) Add checks to make sure all information needed is given